RemiBou/remibou.github.io/_posts/2020-7-23-SOLID-are-not-rules-but-guidelines.md

 __What should I keep from DIP ?__

-Design your modules so they don't know how its dependencies works appart from what is specified in the public method signature and documentation.
+Design your modules so they don't know how its dependencies works apart from what is specified in the public method signature and documentation.

 ## When you drink the SOLID kool-aid

 I will tell you a bit of my story and I think I'm not the only one with this kind of experience.
 I was tech lead / architect / mentor / ... at a small software editor (under 20 devs at that time) when I started to read about SOLID.
-And I got into it, I thought it was the answer to all our maintainance problem, spaghetti / lasagna / calzone code base, countless bug etc ...
+And I got into it, I thought it was the answer to all our maintenance problem, spaghetti / lasagna / calzone code base, countless bug etc ...
 So I tried to teach it to the team and following the principles on my own work.
 But it didn't change anything :

   - My code was hard to read for the rest of the team
   - The rest of the team didn't understand a single thing about the rules and never tried to respect it.